 College internship success story: Leigh Peterson

-In the mid 2000s, I wrote a series of college internship success stories describing how eight recent college graduates leveraged their college internships into full-time jobs.
+In the early to mid 2000s, I wrote a series of college internship success stories describing how eight recent college graduates leveraged their college internships into full-time jobs.
 In 2024, I decided it would be fun to revisit these stories and see how the internships set the stage for their future career development.
 Much of their career advice is relevant for remote-first careers.

-Leigh Peterson: From PR Intern to Actress and Vocalist
+From PR Intern to Actress and Vocalist

-Leigh, what college did you attend?
+Ms. Peterson, what college did you attend?

 The University of Akron, Akron, Ohio